roflmuffin/loot-filters/guides/loot-filters.md

 * Any number of **matchers** - each being a tuple of condition and display config - that determines how to display items on the ground.

-For example, this is a simple loot filter with a single matcher that highlights anglerfish and coins with specific text
+For example, this is a simple loot filter with two matchers: one that highlights anglerfish, and another that highlights coins with a lootbeam:
-colors:

 ```
 meta {